AIP Beef Bone Broth

 This recipe will yield about 6.5 cups of beef bone broth (6-7 servings).

-You will need: a 14″ (or larger) cooking pan; spatula; half gallon jar or other suitable broth storage container; knife and cutting board; Instant Pot (optional but cuts cook time down by up to 80%) or large stock pot; vegetable peeler (optional); strainer (this straining ladle is very helpful); a canning funnel also makes getting broth into a jar easier.
+A 14″ (or larger) cooking pan; spatula; half gallon jar or other suitable broth storage container; knife and cutting board; Instant Pot (optional but cuts cook time down by up to 80%) or large stock pot; vegetable peeler (optional); strainer (this straining ladle is very helpful); a canning funnel also makes getting broth into a jar easier.

-Times: If you only use the Instant Pot, the total time will be around 5 hours.
+If you only use the Instant Pot, the total time will be around 5 hours.
 Cooking the bones in the Instant Pot but finishing the broth by simmering the veggies in a stock pot (my chosen method, which will preserve more of the vegetables’ nutrients) can take from 9-15 hours depending on how long they are simmered.
 Using only a stock pot will take over 30-36 hours with prep time.

-Ingredients: Use organic ingredients whenever possible & affordable
+Use organic ingredients whenever possible & affordable

 • 3 pounds beef broth bones (buy the best quality you can reasonably afford, and ideally it includes a mix of knuckle, marrow, joint, and feet bones); you can also add in other bones such as chicken carcasses or oxtails, turkey necks, etc.